JasonEtco/jasonet.co/src/pages/posts/scheduled-actions.md

 */10 * * * *
 ```

 You can [read up on the cron syntax](https://www.netiq.com/documentation/cloud-manager-2-5/ncm-reference/data/bexyssf.html) for all the ins-and-outs (goodness knows I'm no expert).
-I've found [crontab.guru](https://crontab.guru) to be a really helpful resource for visualizing an expression as I write it!
+I've found [crontab.guru](https://crontab.guru) to be a really helpful resource for visualizing an expression as I write it! ⏰

 ## What you can use it for

-Who cares about how it works, what can we do with it?
-It's still brand new, but there are already a few really cool Actions designed to work on a schedule.
+Who cares about how it works, **what can we do with it**?
+It's still brand new, but there are already a few really cool Actions designed to work on a schedule:

 ### probot/stale-action